refinedev/refine/documentation/blog/2023-06-02-react-uselayouteffect.md

 A side effect is anything that happens within your application that is not (at least not directly) related to UI rendering.
 For example, send HTTP requests to servers, store data in the browser's memory, and set time functions.
 There are no UI changes in these scenarios.
 In other words, React will not re-render your component for these scenarios.

-Although they can be very helpful in our application and are a key concept in functional programming, side effects can also be challenging to manage and, if done incorrectly, can result in unexpected behaviour and performance problems.
+Although they can be very helpful in our application and are a key concept in functional programming, side effects can also be challenging to manage and, if done incorrectly, can result in unexpected behavior and performance problems.

 To handle side effects you can make use of a set of built-in hooks called [Effect Hooks](https://react.dev/reference/react#effect-hooks) namely; `useEffect`, `useLayoutEffect`, `useInsertionEffect`.